Call

 Carrying out repairs

 Your report will highlight any issues as C1, C2, C3 and FI.
-Here’s what’s required for each of those codes:
+Here’s what’s required for each of those codes, along with some examples:

 As well as arranging the report, it’s your responsibility to arrange the necessary repairs to ensure your EICR is satisfactory.
 In many cases, the contractor who carried out the report will be able to take care of repairs too.